EpsJessen/Specialisterne_uge_5/README.md

 # Specialisterne_uge_5
  Week 5 of specialisterne academy.
-Power BI analysis of novo nordic data
+Power BI analysis of fligts and delays.